LazyRam/CSGO-PRACallmaps/README.md

 - set hotkey / as teleport Presets -possible without exec?
 - Crosshair List -why memorize nade Linups when the crosshair will tell you?
 - make callout minigame for new players
+- Simple aliases for all used Command Cycles? ie. type GrenadeTrajectoryTimer ?

 ##
 ### LIST OF TODO'S